 ---|---|---|---|

-The below graph shows the average detached house price in the Redcar and Cleveland local authority area over time, sourced from the HPI.
+The below graph shows the average semi-detached house price in the Redcar and Cleveland local authority area over time, sourced from the HPI.
 The four 15 NORTHBANK CRESCENT sales between May 1995 and June 2021 have been plotted on the graph.
 A line has been extrapolated to show what the value of the property might have been over time, following each sale, had it maintained the same margin above or below the HPI (as a percentage).
-For example, the March 2016 sale was for 40% below the HPI.
-So the extrapolation line tracks at 40% below the HPI over time, until the June 2021 sale, where it rises to 23% below the HPI.
-The line then continues to track at 23% below the HPI.
+For example, the March 2016 sale roughly matched the HPI.
+So the extrapolation line tracks roughly in line with the HPI over time, until the June 2021 sale, where it rises to 27% above the HPI.
+The line then continues to track at 27% above the HPI.

 15 NORTHBANK CRESCENT is 109m², which includes one extension, according to the EPC inspection conducted in November 2015.
-This puts it in the smallest 50% of detached houses in Middlesbrough, based on EPC data.
-The below chart shows the distribution of detached houses by size in Middlesbrough, and where 15 NORTHBANK CRESCENT lies on this distribution: 47% of detached houses are smaller than 15 NORTHBANK CRESCENT, and 52% of houses are larger.
+This puts it in the smallest 50% of semi-detached houses houses in Middlesbrough, based on EPC data.
+The below chart shows the distribution of semi-detached houses houses by size in Middlesbrough, and where 15 NORTHBANK CRESCENT lies on this distribution: 47% of semi-detached houses houses are smaller than 15 NORTHBANK CRESCENT, and 52% of houses are larger.
 Note that EPC data is not available for all properties in Middlesbrough.

 15 NORTHBANK CRESCENT sits on a plot of roughly 0.094 of an acre, or 382m².
 The below map shows the location of 15 NORTHBANK CRESCENT, an approximate outline of the building(s), and the indicative extent of the property.
 The plot extent is a Land Registry INSPIRE Index Polygon, and it is important to note that a title may include more than one polygon, whereas only one polygon is shown on the map (the polygon which intersects with the position of 15 NORTHBANK CRESCENT).
 The full extent of the land contained in any registered title can only be identified from the individual title plan.
 The maps on this page should not be relied upon to establish the extent of a title.